PaycheckCalculatorOnline logo

 What Is FICA Tax?

-FICA stands for the Federal Insurance Contributions Act — a federal law enacted in 1935 that created the funding mechanism for two of America's largest social safety net programs: Social Security and Medicare.
+FICA stands for the Federal Insurance Contributions Act — a federal law enacted in 1935 that created the funding mechanism for two of America's largest social programs: Social Security and Medicare.
+Every working American who receives wages from an employer pays FICA taxes, and most people I talk to don't realize it's actually two separate taxes on two separate line items of their pay stub.

-Every working American who receives wages from an employer pays FICA taxes.
 The total FICA rate is 15.3% of gross wages, split equally between employee and employer.
 As an employee, 7.65% is withheld from your paycheck: 6.2% for Social Security and 1.45% for Medicare.
-Your employer matches this with an identical 7.65% from their own funds.
+Your employer matches this with an identical 7.65% from their own funds — money you never see but that is paid on your behalf.

 Social Security Tax: 6.2% Up to the Wage Base

-What this means practically: once your wages for the year exceed the wage base, Social Security tax stops being withheld for the remainder of the year.
-For high earners, this creates a perceptible jump in take-home pay typically in the fourth quarter.
+For 2025, the Social Security Wage Base was $176,100.
+The 2026 figure typically increases by $4,000–$8,000 per year.
+Once your wages for the year exceed this wage base, Social Security tax stops being withheld for the remainder of the year.
+For higher earners, this creates a noticeable jump in take-home pay that typically appears in Q4 — a real "bonus" that's easy to plan around once you know it's coming.

 YearSS Wage BaseMax Employee SS Tax